luciusmagn/magnusi.tech/posts/huoh.md

 figuring it out.

 Then it suddenly hit her.
 She put two and two together and became horrified and overcome with guilt.
 It was that strange man.
 It was her fault, she led him to her.
-Tears started streaming down her cheecks too, messing up her eyeliner.
+Tears started streaming down her cheeks too, messing up her eyeliner.
 It was too much for her, first Rat, now Endell.
 She felt horrible.

 She tried to explain to Neiro, but it was hard on her too.
 She didn't question who Horus was, given the